FluxML/Fluxperimental.jl/README.md

 As will any features which migrate to Flux itself.

 ## Current Features

+There are no formal documentation pages, but these links to the source will show you docstrings (which are also available at the REPL prompt).

 * Layers [`Split` and `Join`](https://github.com/FluxML/Fluxperimental.jl/blob/master/src/split_join.jl)
 * More advanced [`train!` function](https://github.com/FluxML/Fluxperimental.jl/blob/master/src/train.jl)